Benign tumors of neural origin .

 - Benign neoplasms originating from peripheral nerves or Schwann cells.

-Histologically, they are distinguished into neurofibromas and neurilemmomas (or schwannomas). - Lesions that develop in the inferior alveolar nerve canal cause widening of the canal as they expand the cortical walls of it.
+Histologically, they are distinguished into neurofibromas and neurilemmomas or schwannomas. - Lesions that develop in the inferior alveolar nerve canal cause widening of the canal as they expand it’s cortical walls.

 - Most common symptoms are pain and swelling.

-- Usually unilocular radiolucency with well-defined borders (cyst-like radiolucency).
+- Usually is a unilocular radiolucency with well-defined borders (cyst-like radiolucency).

 - The adjacent teeth are vital and root displacement or resorption may be apparent.

-- They have the tendency for recurrence after inadequate surgery.
+- The lesions have the tendency of recurrence after inadequate surgery.